Tax codes - What are tax codes?

 What does a tax code mean

 The number in a tax code is the amount of tax-free income you should get that particular year.
-This is based upon your tax-free Personal Allowance; any income that you haven’t paid tax on; and the monetary value of company benefits such as cars, accommodation. or loans.
+This is based on your tax-free Personal Allowance; any income that you haven’t paid tax on; and the monetary value of company benefits such as cars, accommodation, or loans.

 The letter in your tax code refers to personal circumstances which may affect your Personal Allowance – for example, L refers to the standard tax-free Personal Allowance; M and N refer to Marriage Allowance, whereby 10% of a partners’ income is transferred to their husband, wife or civil partner; S is income or pension taxed according to Scottish rates.